Nlnetlabs Unbound

 By the Year

-In 2026 there have been 0 vulnerabilities in Nlnetlabs Unbound.
+In 2026 there have been 10 vulnerabilities in Nlnetlabs Unbound.
 Last year, in 2025 Unbound had 2 security vulnerabilities published.
-Right now, Unbound is on track to have less security vulnerabilities in 2026 than it did last year.
+That is, 8 more vulnerabilities have already been reported in 2026 as compared to last year.

 It may take a day or so for new Unbound vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.